MicrosoftDocs/cpp-docs/docs/ide/web-references-property-page.md

  **Additional References**
  Specifies the additional DLLs referenced by the proxy DLL.

- For information on how to access the **Web Reference** property page, see [How To: Specify Project Properties with Property Pages](../misc/how-to-specify-project-properties-with-property-pages.md).
+ For information on how to access the **Web Reference** property page, see [Working with Project Properties](../ide/working-with-project-properties.md).

 ## See Also
  [Property Pages](../ide/property-pages-visual-cpp.md)